-Children and young people from marginalised backgrounds - including Black and Asian children as well as young people and children who've been in care - are significantly overrepresented in the youth justice system.
-If we truly are going to make a difference, we need to make sure that our funding is used in a way that reaches and represents the children we are here to serve.
+Children and young people from marginalised backgrounds - including children with learning difficulties, who have experience of the care system and children from Black backgrounds are significantly overrepresented in the youth justice system.
+If we are truly going to make a difference, we need to make sure that our funding is used in a way that reaches and represents the children we are here to serve.